KvalitetsIT/kitcaddy/README.md

 documentation on the <a href="https://caddyserver.com/">Caddy website</a>.
 The necessary trust is set up with the provided compose and configuration files.

+### Configuring and running the provided WSC and WSP setup

 By default, the WSP is configured to forward traffic to the echo service.
 This can be configured in the WSP config - look for `"dial": "echo:80"`, and change `echo:80` accordingly.
 Replace `TODO` in the WSC config with the URL to the STS.
 Replace the `stsTODO.cer` in the `compose.yaml`